amirshokrii/amirshokri/README.md

 ## 👋 About Me

 I'm a junior Front-End Developer with a genuine passion for building clean, responsive, and user-friendly interfaces.
 I care about writing readable, maintainable code and paying close attention to the small details that make an interface feel polished — solid spacing, smooth interactions, and layouts that hold up on any screen.
 I'm currently deepening my skills in React and Next.js by building real-world projects, and I make it a habit to learn something new about the front-end ecosystem every day.

+I'm actively looking for my first junior front-end or internship opportunity, where I can keep learning while contributing to real products.

 <div align="center">
 <img src="https://capsule-render.vercel.app/api?type=soft&color=0:302b63,100:0f0c29&height=3&section=header" width="60%" alt="divider" />